-These key lime cookies deliver a one, two punch.
+These key lime cookies with key lime icing deliver a one, two punch.
 If you’re a fan of key lime, then you’ll appreciate the subtle hint of lime in these cookies.
-If you love key lime, then add the icing and…za-zing…in the best possible way!
+If you love key lime, then add the frosting and…za-zing…in the best possible way!

 My daughter loves anything key lime and she is very particular.
 She found this recipe on My Baking Addiction and made it vegan so my daughter that is allergic to dairy, soy and egg could enjoy them.
 Then, she upped the ante by adding a creamy key lime icing.